SudheeraDasari/M2-EmbSys/Project/1_Requirements/README.md

  # Applications
  * If a person is  too much lazy to turn on or turn off your street light manually and you forget to turn it on or off daily.
  *  In countries where load shedding is a big issue due to short fall in electricity and less in resources to generate      electricity.
- *   By using automatic control of street lights, we can save maximum amount of energy which is useful for your nation and also beneficial for you.
+ *   By using automatic control of street lights, we can save maximum amount of energy which is useful for our nation and also beneficial for us.